Policies and Procedures

 - Residence Hall Policies.
 These policies and procedures apply to all residents and their guests and address expectations for behavior in campus housing.
 Violations of these policies will be addressed through the disciplinary process.

 - Room Regulations.
-These regulations cover safety issues that affect people and College and personal property.
-Violations of these policies will be addressed administratively, and not through the disciplinary process.
-Repeated infractions will be treated as a violation of the Failure to Comply policy and will then be addressed through the disciplinary process.
+These regulations cover safety issues that affect people and college and personal property.
+Violations of these policies will be addressed through the disciplinary process.

 - Policy Updates and Reminders.
 On this page you will find information regarding newly instituted or recently updated policies and procedures as well as expanded information on policies that are included in the Student Handbook, Code of Conduct, Residence Hall Policies, Room Regulations or the Housing Agreement.